Hats-Protocol/hats-anchor-app/apps/councils/README.md

 # Tree Quick view App

-The Tree quick view app is a Next.js app for displaying budgets and assets stored in roles across a tree .
+The Tree quick view app is a Next.js app for displaying budgets and assets stored in roles across a tree.

 ## Start the app